 Yorkshire Dales National Park

 NO PRE-BOOKING AVAILABLE DUE TO INCLIMENT WEATHER.
-CASH PAYMENT IS PREFERRED AT BUSY PERIODS, THANK YOU.
-FOR FURTHER INFORMATION CALL 015242 41244
+CASH PAYMENT IS PREFERRED WHEN BUSY.
+FOR THE SAFETY OF ALL VISITORS, FACE MASKS/COVERINGS MUST BE WORN IN THE CAVE.
+CALL 015242 41244 FOR MORE INFO

 White Scar Cave is the longest show cave in Britain.
 Therefore pupils gain access to an extensive and significant underground system.
 Getting to us is easy, because our on-site vehicle park is only 2 miles from the A65 and 17 miles from the M6.
 The turf-roofed visitor centre offers shelter from rain and from fierce summer sun.
 Guides escort groups through the cave, adjusting their presentation to the age range and subject interests of the visitors.